snackabra/docs/_sources/discussion.rst.txt

 Motivation
 ----------

-As we are writing this in March of 2022, you might think there are enough options for messaging, chatting, photo sharing, social networking, file storage, video, forums, and so on and so forth.
+As we are first writing this in March of 2022, you might think there are enough options for messaging, chatting, photo sharing, social networking, file storage, video, forums, and so on and so forth.
 It's a multi-hundred billion dollar business today - arguably a trillion